-1.2.1 Based on the latest scientific research, advance adoption of regulations, as needed, establishing water quality objectives for ocean acidification and hypoxia that include, but are not limited to, publicly owned treatment works, stormwater, and non-point source pollution, by 2025, with scientific analysis of the relationship between nutrient inputs and acidification hot spots completed by 2022.

-1.2.1 (Action) By 2022, provide scientific guidance to the State Water Resources Control Board to inform new nutrient loading standards that minimize biological and chemical impacts including ocean acidification, hypoxia, and harmful algal blooms.

-1.2.3 By 2022, based on the latest scientific results, establish interim goals as needed for significantly reducing nutrient loading and/or phasing out coastal wastewater discharge into the ocean.
-Work with partners to achieve a goal of 80-90% coastal wastewater recycling that can be put to beneficial use by 2040.

-1.3.1 Identify and continue to fund and house needed climate-related data collection, research, and dissemination, with summary reports issued in 2022 and 2025.

-3.1.1 With partners, complete the ten-year assessment of MPA performance (required adaptive management review), including future monitoring and management recommendations by 2022, with implementation of those recommendations starting in 2023.
+- 1.2.1 Based on the latest scientific research, advance adoption of regulations, as needed, establishing water quality objectives for ocean acidification and hypoxia that include, but are not limited to, publicly owned treatment works, stormwater, and non-point source pollution, by 2025, with scientific analysis of the relationship between nutrient inputs and acidification hot spots completed by 2022. - 1.2.1 (Action) By 2022, provide scientific guidance to the State Water Resources Control Board to inform new nutrient loading standards that minimize biological and chemical impacts including ocean acidification, hypoxia, and harmful algal blooms. - 1.2.3 By 2022, based on the latest scientific results, establish interim goals as needed for significantly reducing nutrient loading and/or phasing out coastal sewage discharge into the ocean.
+Work with partners to achieve a goal of 80-90% coastal wastewater recycling that can be put to beneficial use by 2040. - 1.3.1 Identify and continue to fund and house needed climate-related data collection, research, and dissemination, with summary reports issued in 2022 and 2025. - 3.1.1 With partners, complete the ten-year assessment of MPA performance (required adaptive management review), including future monitoring and management recommendations by 2022, with implementation of those recommendations starting in 2023.

-3.1.1 (Action) Fund and manage statewide ecological and socioeconomic monitoring of the MPA network, in preparation for the ten-year MPA management review in 2022.

-(Action) Identify, fund, and otherwise support new, innovative, and advanced technologies and methods to support MPA monitoring leading up to and following the management review in 2022, such as environmental DNA.

-(Action) With partners, identify and fund costeffective strategies to continue MPA monitoring beyond 2022.

-3.1.3 (Action) Identify the most endangered rocky intertidal habitats and beaches by completing a statewide mapping project/inventory of these habitats at 2-meter (or better) resolution by 2022.

-3.1.3 (Action) Develop a Beach Resiliency Plan by 2022, in coordination with existing efforts.

-3.1.5 Based on the California Natural Resources Agency (CNRA) and CalEPA's 2002 Report to the Legislature, "Addressing the Need to Protect California's Watersheds," develop a state watershed policy with updated principles by 2021.
-By 2022, routinely utilize the policy and principles in watershed and coastal management including planning, policy setting, resource allocation, and project development.

-3.3.5 Develop a statewide whale and sea turtle protection plan by 2022 with a target of zero mortality (Vision Zero).
-As a component of this overall plan, develop and initiate a funding strategy to reduce the risk of entanglement in California fishing gear by 2020.

-3.4.2 (Action) Adopt an OPC Resolution to ban expanded polystyrene food serviceware and packaging by 2022; ban implemented by 2024.

-3.4.4 Develop a statewide microplastics strategy by 2021 with implementation of the recommendations starting in 2022.
+- 3.1.1 (Action) Fund and manage statewide ecological and socioeconomic monitoring of the MPA network, in preparation for the ten-year MPA management review in 2022. - (Action) Identify, fund, and otherwise support new, innovative, and advanced technologies and methods to support MPA monitoring leading up to and following the management review in 2022, such as environmental DNA. - (Action) With partners, identify and fund cost-effective strategies to continue MPA monitoring beyond 2022. - 3.1.3 (Action) Identify the most endangered rocky intertidal habitats and beaches by completing a statewide mapping project/inventory of these habitats at 2-meter (or better) resolution by 2022. - 3.1.3 (Action) Develop a Beach Resiliency Plan by 2022, in coordination with existing efforts. - 3.1.5 Based on the California Natural Resources Agency (CNRA) and CalEPA's 2002 Report to the Legislature, "Addressing the Need to Protect California's Watersheds," develop a state watershed policy with updated principles by 2021.
+By 2022, routinely utilize the policy and principles in watershed and coastal management including planning, policy setting, resource allocation, and project development. - 3.3.5 Develop a statewide whale and sea turtle protection plan by 2022 with a target of zero mortality (Vision Zero).
+As a component of this overall plan, develop and initiate a funding strategy to reduce the risk of entanglement in California fishing gear by 2020. - 3.4.2 (Action) Adopt an OPC Resolution to ban expanded polystyrene food serviceware and packaging by 2022; ban implemented by 2024. - 3.4.4 Develop a statewide microplastics strategy by 2021 with implementation of the recommendations starting in 2022. - 3.4.5 Support modernization of the harmful algal bloom notification network to provide real time data by 2022 and predictions by 2024. - 3.4.8 By 2022, evaluate the impacts of potentially harmful chemicals in sunscreens, such as oxybenzone and octinoxate, on sensitive coastal ecosystems in California, and recommend actions as needed to prevent such chemicals from entering the coastal and marine environment, including a potential recommended ban on such chemicals.